 I heard you recently worked on a Parade of Homes project.
 What is that like?

 The exciting challenge for parade homes is the timeline that they’re working with.
-Typically, they need things pretty quickly, so often times we’re finding pieces that work together in the show room, things they have access to immediately.
+Typically, they need things pretty quickly, so often times we’re finding pieces that work together in the showroom, things they have access to immediately.

-I really enjoy Parade of Home projects.
+I really enjoy the Parade of Home projects.
 In the most recent one I worked on, there was an indoor pool and a guest suite.
-There were a lot of layers to that project because we were working with such a large space.
+There were a lot of layers to that project because we were working in such a large space.
 Everything from furniture to bedding to artwork.
 The typical client spaces things out in phases whereas this project is completed pretty much all at once.
 I worked for about a month straight on this project nearly every day.